Water and Salt - Balanced Intake

 I believe most of us have been programmed for years to believe that all salt is bad.

-The fact is that refined white salt, such as commercial table salt, is bad for us.
+The fact is that refined white salt, such as commercial table salt, IS bad for our health.
 I consider it a toxic poison for the human body.

 However, unrefined natural salt provides many health benefits.
-In fact, it is a vital element for all living things.
+It is a vital element for all living things.

 In some cultures, salt is literally worth its weight in gold.
 Unrefined sea salt, for example, has been used by healers throughout the ages as a powerful “medication.”
 And in desert countries, people know that their survival depends on a balanced intake of water and salt.